-- Since inline CSS is currently preserved in HTML comments before rendering on the frontend, how developers will address this issue is now a big question.
+- The inline CSS is currently preserved in HTML comments before rendering on the frontend.
+Therefore, how developers will address this issue is now a big question.

-- The editor blocks output content with the use of HTML 5 tags such as figure and section.
+- The editor blocks output content with the use of HTML 5 tags.
+For example, figure and section.

-- A lot of older themes don’t possess CSS to address tag styling.
+- A lot of older themes do not possess CSS to address tag styling.
 Hence, padding or margins for such tags might be nonexistent.